Chertsey branch line: Authorisation, initial opening and extension

-The South Western Railway (Chertsey Extension) Act 1864 (27 & 28 Vict. c. lxxxvii) authorised the LSWR to extend the line northwestwards to Virginia Water, where it would meet the Staines- line.
+The South-western (Chertsey Extension) Railway Act 1864 (27 & 28 Vict. c. lxxxvii) authorised the LSWR to extend the line northwestwards to Virginia Water, where it would meet the Staines- line.
 (Note: The line from Staines to Ascot via Virginia Water had opened on 4 June 1856.)
 The plan to construct the new section was motivated, in part, by the company's opposition to rival schemes to connect the Staines-Windsor line with Woking.
 The 2.5 mi extension opened on 1 October 1866.
 A new station was provided for Chertsey on the north side of Guildford Road; the site of the previous station became the goods yard.
 A triangular junction was provided at Virginia Water; the single-track west curve, generally only used for raceday traffic to Ascot, was doubled in December 1898.

 A 68 ch north-west curve at the south end of the line was authorised on 20 August 1883.
 The new link formed the third part of the triangular junction to the west of Weybridge.
 It opened on 10 August 1885, enabling direct running from the branch to Woking without the need for reversal, although it does not appear to have been used regularly until 4 July 1887.
 The South West Main Line was double track when the link was built but, in 1902, the formation was widened to four tracks.
 At the same time, Byfleet Junction, at the southwestern end of the triangle, was modified by routing the down connection beneath the main lines.
 The new grade-separated junction was commissioned on 19 February 1903.

 A new passenger service between Windsor and Woking was operated over the new curve between 1 May 1889 and 30 January 1916.
 The link was used again in the summers of 1937, 1938 and 1939, when to Woking shuttle services continued onto the Chertsey branch to reverse clear of the main line.
 A half-hourly Staines to Woking via Chertsey service was introduced in May 1986, but was withdrawn six years later.